 The xylem, or the water conducting tissues, become brown and the leaf veins exhibit this color.
 In warm soils, plants may die within two weeks of contracting the infection.
 If soil temperatures drop, an infected plant can mostly recover, having only lost some leaves which it will re-grow.

 Causes of Fusarium Yellows in Cole Crops

 Fusarium oxysporum conglutinans is the causal fungus of the disease.
 It is a soil borne fungus with two types of spores, one of which is short lived and the other persisting for years.
-The fungus multiplies most rapidly in soil temperatures of 80 to 90 degrees Fahrenheit (27 to 32 C.) but declines when temperatures drop to 61 Fahrenheit (16 C.).
+The fungus multiplies most rapidly in soil temperatures of 80 to 90 degrees F. (27-32 C.) but declines when temperatures drop to 61 degrees F. (16 C.).

 The fungus goes from field to field on equipment, pant legs, animal fur, wind, rain splash, and runoff water.
 The method of introduction is through the roots, where the fungus travels up into the xylem and causes tissues to die.
 The dropped leaves and other plant parts are heavily infected and can transmit the disease further.

 There are no listed fungicides for this disease and normal cultural methods of control do not work.
 However, since soil temperatures seem to influence the fungus, planting earlier in the season when soil is cool can help prevent the disease.